devroopsaha744/navilaw-ai/README.md

 ## Acknowledgments
 - FastAPI for building the API
-- LangChain for RAG capabilities
+- LangChain for Agentic RAG capabilities
 - PyPDF2 for PDF processing
 - Tavily for supplementary legal research
 - Streamlit for the User Interface